vergecurrency/VergeSlim/README.md

 ### based on MyVergies, originally created by: Swen Van Zanten

 This desktop wallet provides an easy and secure wallet on your personal computer.
-With **Tor** integrated you can be sure your http communication is private.
-Sending and receiving XVG in a secure and easy to use wallet will actually change the way you use Verge Currency. 💪
+With **Tor** integrated you can be sure your wallet communication is private. 💪

 ## Features: